 • You may use automatic page numbering, but do NOT use other kinds of automatic formatting such as footnotes, headers and footers.
 References especially should NOT be formatted using the MS Word "endnotes" or "footnotes" function; instead, you may use the commercially available EndNote® or Reference Manager® software to manage your references.

-• Put text, references, table headings and tables, and figure legends in one file.
+• Text, references, table headings and tables, and figure legends should be arranged into one file.

 • Figures must be submitted as separate picture files, at the correct resolution and named according to the figure number, e.g., “Fig1.tif”, “Fig2.jpg”.
-Please see section Figure. for more information.
+Please see Figure section. for more information.

 • title of the manuscript